DIY AI: Sentiment Analysis P1: The Overview

 “It was neither good or interesting”

-There’s also issues such as irony, sarcasm and context.
+There are also issues such as irony, sarcasm, and context.
 In these cases, the order of the words, and pieces around each word all matter and change the meaning.
-There’s no direct translation and even in humans it can be hard to detect over text.
+There’s no direct translation, and even in humans, it can be hard to detect over text.

 This is where deep learning comes in.
 Adding deep learning allows more structure to be taken into account.
 For instance, long-term dependencies; i.e. where one part of a sentence or paragraph affects something later on.
-Similarly, complex word-embeddings i.e. tracking that “clever” and “smart” are more closely related than “clever” and “book” are encapsulated using neural nets.
+Similarly, complex word-embeddings, i.e., tracking that “clever” and “smart” are more closely related than “clever” and “book” are, are encapsulated using neural nets.
 Deep learning gives programs the ability to have “memory” and create models of the language.

 To learn more about it, check out this paper which gives an overview of the deep learning techniques.